Harish-Ram-R-V/Iot_Based_Dusibin/README.md

         Lid remains closed.

 🚨 Smart Alarm System Functionality:
- Components Used:
+ Components Used
     LM35/Analog Temp Sensor (connected to A1)
     Gas Sensor (connected to A0)
     LED (overheat indicator)
     Buzzer (gas alert)
     Arduino Uno

 Working Explanation:
     The system reads temperature from A1 and gas levels from A0.
     If temperature exceeds 80°C:
         LED on pin 13 turns ON to alert overheating.
     If gas levels exceed threshold (100):
         Buzzer on pin 7 is activated to signal foul smell or gas leak.

 🔄 Future Improvements & Blynk IoT Integration:
   🔗 Planned Additions:

     Connect temperature, gas, and garbage level data to the Blynk IoT app using WiFi (via ESP8266 or NodeMCU).
     Mobile Notifications:
         Real-time notification when the bin is full.
         Alerts when temperature or gas exceeds safe levels.
     Smart Messaging:
         When garbage smell exceeds a threshold, an automated message will be sent to the garbage collection team.
     Data Logging:
         Track bin usage, environmental stats via Blynk dashboards.

 📱 Mobile Dashboard Example (via Blynk):
     Gauge Widget for garbage level
     Temperature display
     Gas level display
     Switches or automation rules for alerts

 💡 Further Enhancements:
     Add weight sensor to measure garbage weight.
     Include camera module for remote bin condition check.
     Integrate voice control or gesture-based lid opening.

-    Solar-powered system for energy efficiency.
+    Solar-powered system for energy efficiency

 ## see my tinkercad circuit simulation here:
     https://www.tinkercad.com/things/ciTeTpKyNeC-smart-dustbin?sharecode=71OB5XNtMvTUXvO3SESpw54_bzQcyq7cuv4gtJYwEWs